 Itching to put your new customer feedback questions to use?

-Create highly customisable feedback forms and publish them wherever you want.
-Sophisticated settings for triggers and conditions allow you to embed forms, trigger them on exit intent, activate them with a button and much more.
+Create highly customisable feedback forms and publish them wherever you need them.
+With advanced targeting, triggers and conditions, you can embed forms on specific pages, trigger them on exit intent, activate them with a feedback button and much more.

-Finally turn the feedback data into actionable insights with the help of our analytics features, including sentiment analysis and AI-powered summaries for open comments.
+From there, you can turn feedback data into actionable insights with Mopinion’s analytics features, including dashboards, sentiment analysis and AI-powered summaries for open comments.
+Together with Netigate, Mopinion helps organisations listen to customers, understand their experiences and take action with confidence.

 Ready to see Mopinion in action?